Saturday, September 14, 2024

 Looking and appreciating the postural and positional expressions of your client/patient will give you the insight your need to communicate your message... and your patient's acceptance of it.
 Observing patient's postures and positions may show you the precise time at which a patient is ready to 'hear' you uncritically and with more 'concentration' than other periods of that same session.
 Postural expressions are habitual and routine for all patients.
 Each of us have choreographed structural, behavioral and kinesthetic defensive motions.
 Charting these motions and referring to them on a session by session basis will teach you the how and when of intervening and interpreting what that posture means and why that patient is expressing it.

-But what is clear... is that hypnotic 'cancer/oncologic' postures do occur... and that they are real.
+But what is clear... is that hypnotic cancer postures do occur... and that they are real.
 Some of these postures may hearken back to the past... where other traumas... both real and imagined... were the beginning of a new set of coping postures that express a repetitive and long term effect upon the patient.
 In such cases a provider might wish to bring to the attention of the patient the formation of these 'new' postures and why they may cropping up again in their ongoing sessions.

 Headache and Ideomotor factors...

-And so... expressive hypnotic postures are often unconscious and ideomotor in nature... and may be precursors to a postural and positional tension headache... though here we are talking about cancer/oncological distresses.
+And so... expressive hypnotic postures are often unconscious and ideomotor in nature... and may be precursors to a postural and positional tension/psychodynamic headache... though here we are talking about cancer distresses.
 We all know how stressful a such diagnosis can be... as well as how difficult and tedious some cancer treatments may be.
 All of this 'newness' can create a mind/body set of circumstances that can at times overwhelm a patient... making day to day decisions into a complicated painful, stressful and anxiety ridden process.
 As most of this is unconscious... self-hypnotic, habitual, and/or repetitive postures may be 'created' to cope with these situations causing structural, behavioral and kinesthetic pain, stress and anxiety over a period of time.

 Individuals who could always maintain a good equilibrium relative to the trials of life and living may seem to fall into a 'gray' area when receiving chemotherapy/immunotherapy or radiation treatments.
 Though no fault of their own they may lose sight of their immediate agendas and goals for the day.
-Such distress can lead to what are frequently called 'tension' headaches... headaches that seem to rise up from the base of the skull and up through the cranium... that are often expressed as neuromuscular and postural in nature... and are soon relieved after the crisis is over.
-Keep this in mind when discussing mind/body issues with cancer patients... but also keep in mind that postures expressed in cancer patients can often be associated with ideomotor or unconscious drives that seek to become conscious... and on their way to consciousness... they may be again... expressed posturally and positionally as a tension headache.
+Such distress can lead to what are frequently called 'tension/psychodynamic headaches' ...headaches that seem to rise up from the base of the skull and up through the cranium... that are often expressed as neuromuscular and postural in nature... and are soon relieved after the crisis is over.
+Keep this in mind when discussing mind/body issues with cancer patients... but also keep in mind that postures expressed in cancer patients can often be associated with ideomotor or unconscious drives that seek to become conscious... and on their way to consciousness... they may be again... expressed posturally and positionally as a tension/psychodynamic headache.

 Recognizing Expressive Postures in Self-Hypnosis